salimwid/Predicting_Online_User_Purchasing_Behaviour/README.md

 This project adopted Machine Learning models to predict a marketplace's user purchasing intention to reduce churn rate and increase conversion.

 ### Models Deployed
-Artificial Recurrent Neural Network (RNN): Long-Short Term Memory, Natural Language Processing (NLP), Sentiment Analysis, Time Series (ARIMA)
+Logistics Regression, Ensemble Bagging (Random Forest and XGBoost), Deep Learning (Neural Network), Stacking

 ### Techniques Employed
-Data Mining, Exploratory Data Analysis, Feature Engineering, Text Mining, Data Visualization, Machine Learning, Time Series Analysis, Financial Analysis, Parallel Processing
+Exploratory Data Analysis, Resampling Imbalanced Dataset, Feature Engineering, Data Visualization, Machine Learning, Neural Network, Model Stacking

 ### Tools Employed
-Pickle, Beautiful Soup, TensorFlow, VADER, TextBlob, Keras, pyplot, statsmodels, Trading View API, Twitter API, various news API
+SMOTE, sklearn, TensorFlow, Keras, seaborn, plotly

 ### Context
 Over the past decade, online shopping has grown tremendously.
 Evidently, 46% of total retail sales worldwide comes from e-commerce.
 However, conversion rate of online shoppers worldwide have been steadily declining, decreasing by 27% from 2018 to 2020.
 It is thus critical for a marketplace to improve their conversion and retention rate.